chaynHQ/tools/README.md

 npm run dev
 ```

+### Development Features

+#### Quick Form Fill Mode

+When developing locally, you can use a keyboard shortcut to automatically fill forms with test data:

+- Windows/Linux: `Alt + P`
+- Mac: `Command (⌘) + P`

+This feature:
+- Only works in development mode
+- Pre-fills all form fields with sample data
+- Helps speed up testing and development
+- Can be triggered at any point in the form flow

+The test data includes:
+- Platform selection
+- Content information
+- Reporting details
+- Follow-up responses

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details and read our [Code of Conduct](CODE_OF_CONDUCT.md).